Fath Air Base

 Fath Air Base (ICAO: OIIF) is a military airfield near Karaj, Alborz Province, Iran.

 Location

 Fath Air Base is located near Karaj, Alborz Province, Iran.
-It is assigned the ICAO airport code OIIF.
 The airport is at an elevation of 3999 ft and has an asphalt runway, 3218 ft long, designated 13/31,.
 It is mainly used as a base for helicopters of the Helicopter Training Squadron, Attack Helicopter Squadron and Training & Recce Helicopter Squadron of the Iranian Revolutionary Guard Corps Aerospace Force.

 Accidents and incidents

 On 14 January 2019, a Boeing 707 of Saha Airlines overran the runway on landing, killing fifteen of the sixteen people on board.
 It was reported that the aircraft should have landed at Payam International Airport but landed at Fath in error.
 Payam is located 10.9 kilometres (5.9 nmi) northwest of Fath Air Base.